brunokoga/Montevideo/monsters_dir/bat.md

 **Special Features**

-**Wounding (Ex)** Any living creature damaged by a bat swarm continues to [bleed](universalMonsterRules#_bleed, losing 1 hit point per round thereafter.
+**Wounding (Ex)** Any living creature damaged by a bat swarm continues to [bleed](universalMonsterRules#_bleed), losing 1 hit point per round thereafter.
 Multiple wounds do not result in cumulative bleeding loss.
-The bleeding can be stopped by a DC 10 [Heal](../skill_dir/heal#_heal check or the application of a cure spell or some other healing magic.
+The bleeding can be stopped by a DC 10 [Heal](../skill_dir/heal#_heal) check or the application of a cure spell or some other healing magic.

 Bat swarms dwell in large caves, ruins, or even city sewers—anywhere they can find darkness to hide in during the day and a supply of food to feast upon at night.
 They are only encountered outside in a group at dawn or dusk, or when they have been startled and forced to flee their lairs.